Universidad Autónoma de Ciudad Juárez

-The Autonomous University of Ciudad Juárez, Universidad Autónoma de Ciudad Juárez (UACJ), is the largest university in the city of Ciudad Juárez, Chihuahua, Mexico, founded in October 1973.
+The Universidad Autónoma de Ciudad Juárez (Autonomous University of Ciudad Juárez, UACJ) is the largest university in the city of Ciudad Juárez, Chihuahua, Mexico.
+It was founded in October 1973.

 History

 The UACJ was founded in 1973 by the integration of three universities, the Universidad Femenina, the Universidad Mixta, the Universidad Ciudad Juárez A.C., and the Universidad Autonoma de Ciudad Juarez.
 In the beginning, the Universidad Femenina was founded in 1968 with the enrollment of females only.
 The sub-professional careers offered in this institution were: social work, decoration, bilingual medical secretary, and Technical Assistant in Advertising.
 Later in the Universidad de Ciudad Juárez, the professional careers of law, architecture, and medicine were offered.
 On January 29, 1973, the then president of Mexico, Luis Echeverría Álvarez laid the foundation stone of the Autonomous University of Ciudad Juarez.
 Nowadays, UACJ is formed by four institutes and three multidisciplinary divisions within the state of Chihuahua.